fluagen/okapi-docker/README.md

 make remove
 ```

-### Default init data
+### Default initialized data

 The default tenant is testlib.

-This user admin/admin is  initialized, his role is the administrator.
+This user admin/admin is  initialized for administrator.

+## How to extend this image

+1. copy your module to current local repo directory.
+2. registe module and deploy module request okapi rest service.
+3. enable the module for tenant testlib.

+### notice

+when deploy module, exec fat jar's path like to `/app/repo/mod-authtoken/mod-authtoken-fat.jar`.